nrxus/rfcs/text/0000-cfg-alias.md

 `#[cfg(any(target_arch = "x86", target_arch = "x86_64"))]`

 The above conditional compilation attribute will prevent this code to attempt to compile on target architectures that are not `x86` or `x86_64`.
+This specific combination of conditional compilation attributes is repeated 48* times throughout the rustc code across multiple files as of the 2018-04-01 nightly.

-This way of combining conditional compilation attributes is used often, and there is currently no way to encapsulate it into a single conditional compilation attribute that can be re-used.
+This example demonstrates that combining cfg attributes is used often and there is currently no way to encapsulate it into a single conditional compilation attribute that can be re-used.